 - Osama al-Nujaifi: From a historically and politically famous Sunni family in Iraq; however, his family remained out of politics during the Saddam regime and returned after his ouster.
 Nujaifi was Minister of Industry from 2005-2006 and became Speaker of Parliament in 2010 until current Speaker, Salim al-Jubouri, replaced him in 2014.

-President Masoud Barzani: President of the Iraqi Kurdistan Region since 2005 as well as leader of the Kurdistan Democratic Party (KDP) since 1979.
+Masoud Barzani: President of the Iraqi Kurdistan Region from 2005 to 2017.
+Barzani gave up his position on November 1, 2017 after the unsuccessful referendum on Kurdish independence held September 25, 2017.
+His presidential authorities were redistributed among the Kurdistan Regional Government.
+Barzani has been the leader of the Kurdistan Democratic Party (KDP) since 1979.
 He is the son of Mustafa Barzani, the famous Kurdish revolutionary leader and founding president of the KDP.

 Speaker of Parliament Salim al-Jabouri: Elected Speaker of Parliament in July 2014.
 A Sunni Muslim, he received his doctorate of law in 2001 and worked as a law professor at Nahrain University in Baghdad.
 In 2005 he was elected as Member of Parliament with the Iraqi Accord Front and became deputy head of Parliament’s legal committee.

 Ministry of Foreign Affairs: Responsible for Iraq’s foreign relations with the international community.